ProcStack/procstack.github.io/docs/AIDev/aiNotes.htm.md

 I made a whole 'blog' system for this... yet here we are....

-No, I wont have ai write for me here.
+No, I'm not using ai to speak for me here.

    These are my thoughts,